-In planning and performing our fiscal year 2010 audit, we considered DCAA's internal control over financial reporting by obtaining an understanding of DCAA's internal control, determining whether internal controls had been placed in operation, assessing control risk, and performing tests of controls as a basis for designing our auditing procedures for the purpose of expressing our opinion on the financial statements.
+In planning and performing our fiscal year 2012 audit, we considered DCAA's internal control over financial reporting by obtaining an understanding of DCAA's internal control, determining whether internal controls had been placed in operation, assessing control risk and performing tests of controls as a basis for designing our auditing procedures for the purpose of expressing our opinion on the financial statements, but not for the purpose of expressing an opinion on the effectiveness of DCAA's internal control over financial reporting.
+Accordingly, we do not express an opinion on the effectiveness of DCAA's internal control over financial reporting.
+We did not test all controls relevant to operating objectives as broadly defined in the Federal Managers' Financial Integrity Act of 1982.

-As part of obtaining reasonable assurance about whether DCAA's fiscal year 2010 financial statements are free of material misstatement, we performed tests of DCAA's compliance with certain provisions of laws and regulations, noncompliance with which could have a direct and material effect on the determination of the financial statement amounts, and certain provisions of other laws and regulations specified in OMB Bulletin No. 07-04.
-We limited our test of compliance to the provisions described in the preceding sentence and we did not test compliance with all laws and regulations applicable to DCAA.
+As part of obtaining reasonable assurance about whether DCAA's fiscal year 2012 financial statements are free of material misstatement, we performed tests of DCAA's compliance with certain provisions of laws and regulations, contracts, and grant agreements, noncompliance with which could have a direct and material effect on the determination of the financial statement amounts, and certain provisions of other laws and regulations specified in OMB Bulletin No. 07-04, including the provisions referred to in Section 803(a) of FFMIA.
+We limited our tests of compliance to the provisions described in the preceding sentence and we did not test compliance with all laws, regulations, contracts, and grant agreements applicable to DCAA.
+However, providing an opinion on compliance with laws, regulations, contracts, and grant agreements was not an objective of our audit and, accordingly, we do not express such an opinion.